New North Dakota election laws in place for June election, but voters won't notice much change

 Burleigh County Election Manager Erika White said, "There are some good changes in there, some needed updates to the language, but nothing that should affect a voter's experience."

-Absentee ballots for the June 14 election are available to all North Dakota voters beginning Thursday.
+Absentee ballots for the June 14 election became available to all North Dakota voters on Thursday.

 Early in-person voting begins as early as May 30, but varies county by county.
 Early in-person voting begins June 8 in Burleigh and Morton counties at the Bismarck Event Center and Disciples Church in Mandan, respectively.